VIDA-NYU/ache/docs/http-fetchers.rst

 -----------------------------------------

 The default implementation uses Apache HttpComponents backend.
-To use the okhttp3 fetcher, you should enable it using:
+To use the okhttp fetcher, you should enable it using:

 .. code-block:: yaml